 At the end of the day, there is not one magic solution to preventing data breaches.
 But the Equifax breach is a startling reminder that the status quo is not enough.
 We must now rise to the cybersecurity challenge and be more vigilant in maximizing data verification processes to protect our businesses but more importantly our customers.

-Learn more about identity verification for online lenders here.
+Learn more about identity verification from Whitepages Pro here.